 - Charitable contributions

-Returning to Marie and Joseph Russo (from Worked Example #2):
+Returning to Marie and Joseph Russo (from the Russo case above).
+These dollar amounts are illustrative.

 - Mortgage P&I: $625